wfragoso02/Apocalypse/README.md

 # Awesome Features
 ### Firebase
-Apacalypse utilizes firebase to host highscores but the game only renders the highest score and the player's name.
+Apacalypse utilizes firebase to host highscores but the game only renders the highest score and the corresponding player.

 ```javascript
 firebase.initializeApp(config);